huyby/silverstripe-blocks/README.md

 The Blocks modules aims to provide developers with a flexible foundation for defining reusable blocks of content or widgets that can be managed in the CMS.

+### Features in this edition

+* BootStrap Blocks - Create a BootStrapRow, and add many BootStrapBlocks into it

 ### New Features in 1.0

 * Blocks are now Versioned